agmenc/rexspecs/README.md

 # RexSpecs

-Executable specifications for any system with an API (HTTP/GraphQL/Events/Whatever).
+RexSpecs is a library for running executable specifications against the API surface of your applications or services.
+Executable specifications look like clear, well-formatted documents, yet they can also be executed as tests.
+This allows them to be used to specify, build and regression-test software, while acting as a repository for institutional product knowledge.
+They can even become a help or HowTo guide for the system, and are the perfect inputs for prompt-engineering to support a chat bot or SaaS help tool.

+RexSpecs aims to support HTTP, GraphQL and queue-based events APIs.
+You can see progress below.

 ### What Is An Executable Specification?

-Firstly, let's call them RexSpecs, it's easier to type (and say).
-RexSpecs are easiy-to-read documents that can also be understood by a computer and executed as tests against your codebase.
+We'll call them `RexSpecs`, because it's easier to type.
+RexSpecs are easy-to-read documents that can also be understood by a computer and executed as tests against your codebase.
 This keeps your documents constantly up-to-date, because otherwise the tests fail.
 This is an example of a Living Document - unlike a Word doc or a wiki page, you be sure that it tracks the